About the Library

 Labor Day: Mon, Sep 5

 Everyone can use library materials and services on-site for no charge.

 If you have an Internet connection, the website can be accessed from home, allowing use of the databases, eBooks, searching the catalog, checking on your account, renewing items and requesting items.

 How to get a Library card

-People living in or owning property in the rural areas of the Concrete School District support the Library District through their property taxes and are eligible for library cards.
+People living in or owning property in the Concrete School District support the Library District through their property taxes and are eligible for library cards.

-People living inside Concrete city limits or outside the Library district pay a non-resident fee to check out materials.
+People living outside the Library district pay a non-resident fee to check out materials.

 Photo ID and proof of current physical address are required to get a card.
 Children under 16 must have permission of a parent or guardian.

 |Individual card:||$30 per year or $8 per quarter|

 |Family card:||$30 first card, $10 each additional card.|